 Epidemiologic studies in patients with CKD have reported an independent association between serum BC (<22 meq/L considered low) and adverse renal outcomes and mortality1.
 Limited data from small interventional trials of alkali therapy supplementation and dietary interventions (eg, increased fruit and vegetable intake) have shown the benefits of raising serum BC.
 Specifically, 1 study involving patients with CKD stages 4 and 5 and another involving CKD stage 2 hypertensive nephropathy reported slower decline in creatinine clearance/eGFR in patients receiving BC replacement2,3.

-Less is known on the potential benefit of BC replacement in patients with acute kidney injury with a recent Cochrane review finding no randomized controlled trials4 and national guidelines not recommending either for or against its use in this setting5.
+Less is known on the potential benefit of BC replacement in patients with acute kidney injury (AKI) with a recent Cochrane review finding no randomized controlled trials4 and national guidelines not recommending either in favor or against its use AKI5.
 Of note, BC therapy has also been associated with sodium and fluid overload, an increase in lactate and PCO2, and a decrease in serum ionized calcium6.

 - Dobre M, Rahman M, Hostetter TH.
 Current status of bicarbonate in CKD.
 J Am Soc Nephrol 2015;26:515-523.